WE FULLY SUPPORT HEALTHY SCHOOLS AND CUTTING CALORIES

 Have the School Beverage Guidelines Delivered Results?

-Our industry promised parents that we would voluntarily change the beverage mix in schools, and our companies – along with their school partners – have delivered dramatic and significant results including completely removing full calorie sodas from schools.
+Our industry promised parents that we would voluntarily change the beverage mix in schools, and our companies – along with their school partners – and have delivered dramatic and significant results including completely removing full calorie sodas from schools.
 The markers of clear and sustained progress since 2006:

 An 88% decrease in beverage calories shipped to schools & a 95% decrease in full-calorie soft drinks shipped.